Summary

 Figure 3

 Figure 3.
-Representative results for DLPs in liquid.
-A) Glow-discharged microchips bind very few DLPs in solution in comparison to affinity-decorated microchips (B).
+Representative results for DLPs.
+A) Glow-discharged microchips bind very few DLPs in comparison to (B) affinity-decorated microchips.
 Scale bars, 2 μm.
 C) Representative image (top panel) and 3D reconstruction (inset) of DLPs in liquid containing contrast reagent.
 Scale bar, 150 nm.
 The diameter of the reconstruction is 80 nm.
 Class averages of the DLPs in liquid (bottom panel) reveal nicely defined features along their outer surface.
 Individual panels are 110 nm.
+Particles shown in Figure 3B were enriched using functionalized microchips as demonstrated in Tanner et al., J. Analyt.
+Molecul.
+Tech., 2013.22

 Figure 4